JiangnanH/ImageMining/Lab2/readme.md

 ![Confusion](confusion.png)

-We can see that the biggest problem remains the photos of cats which are predicted like photos of dogs and vice versa.
+We can see from the condusion matrix that the biggest problem of our model remains the photos of cats which are predicted like photos of dogs and vice versa.

 ### 3.2 Potential improvements

-- Fix the overfitting problem
+- Still try to fix the overfitting problem.
 - Play on other parameters of the CNN : stride, padding, atrous (we did not focus on these parameters because the size of our image is relatively small).
 - When we detect an image of cats or dogs, these images are redirected to a more suitable CNN algorithm.
 This second algo will have as input only photos of dogs and cats, so it will have to differentiate between the two species.